-- F. Umbrella and Excess Liability Insurance - 1.
-Be able to identify: - a. the major function of these policies; - b. the difference between umbrella and excess policies; and, - c. the benefits of umbrella and excess liability insurance. - 2.
-Be able to identify: - a. underlying policies that are commonly required by the umbrella insurer to be maintained; - b. what a self-insured retention is and how it is applied to a loss; and, c.
+F. Umbrella and Excess Liability Insurance

+- 1. Be able to identify: - a. the major function of these policies; - ba. the difference between umbrella and excess policies; and, - eb. the benefits of umbrella and excess liability insurance; and, - c.
+How uninsured motorist and underinsured motorist coverage is extended under an Umbrella or Excess liability policy.

+- 2. Be able to identify: - a. underlying policiesy limits that are commonly required by the umbrella insurer; - b. what a self-insured retention is and how it is applied to a loss; and, - c.
 Standardized Umbrella policies and their availability.